-The most critical thing to know to be able to convert regular recipes into gluten free recipes is how to read labels to find hidden gluten.
+The most critical thing to know to be able to convert regular recipes into gluten-free recipes is how to read labels to find hidden gluten.
 Gluten can be called many things and it’s important to be able to identify it.
 Here is a list of ingredients to be on the lookout for if you are trying to avoid gluten.

-Another thing to be aware of is that the consistency of gluten free items can be very different than non-gluten free, so for certain recipes, you will have to experiment.
+Another thing to be aware of is that the consistency of gluten-free items can be very different than non-gluten-free, so for certain recipes, you will have to experiment.

-When it comes to things such as tortillas, the gluten free varieties don’t always hold up well to being in a freezer meal.
-I have yet to find a recipe that works for gluten free burritos in the freezer.
-I have personally used Udi’s gluten free tortillas in some of my freezer meals and had them turn out and have also used corn tortillas.
+When it comes to things such as tortillas, the gluten-free varieties don’t always hold up well to being in a freezer meal.
+I have yet to find a recipe that works for gluten-free burritos in the freezer.
+I have personally used Udi’s gluten-free tortillas in some of my freezer meals and had them turn out and have also used corn tortillas.
 I suggest you experiment to find what works best with each recipe.

 Dry Onion Soup Mix

 Most of the store-bought versions of this contain gluten.
-There are some versions that are gluten free but you need to read the labels very carefully.
-At a bulk bin store near me, they carry a gluten free dry onion soup mix.
+There are some versions that are gluten-free but you need to read the labels very carefully.
+At a bulk bin store near me, they carry a gluten-free dry onion soup mix.
 Alternatively, you can also make your own using a recipe such as this one.

 There are condensed soups available to purchase such as Condensed Cream of Mushroom Soup from Pacific Natural or Amy’s Organic Cream of Tomato.
 There are also recipes readily available online for making your own cream soups such as this one for cream of mushroom soup because gluten is usually found in most condensed soups.

-Some of the common sauces often called for in freezer meal recipes usually contains gluten.
+Some of the common sauces often called for in freezer meal recipes usually contain gluten.
 These include soy sauce and hoisin sauce.
 Be careful to choose a brand of soy sauce or hoisin sauce that does not contain gluten.

-I buy many of my seasoning blends through Epicure Selections, as they have really wonderful spice blends and mixes and they are gluten free.
-Many are also sodium free which is a preference of mine because then I have control over how much salt I add to the dishes.
+I buy many of my seasoning blends through Epicure Selections, as they have really wonderful spice blends and mixes and they are gluten-free.
+Many are also sodium-free which is a preference of mine because then I have control over how much salt I add to the dishes.

-Gluten Free Freezer Meal Plan
+Gluten-Free Freezer Meal Plan

 Of course, for the fastest freezer meal recipes (enabling you to assemble 10 meals in just one hour), check out my Chicken Dump and Beef Dump Recipes.
-All of the recipes include gluten free instructions.
+All of the recipes include gluten-free instructions.

-A list of our gluten free freezer meals:
+A list of our gluten-free freezer meals:

-- Slow Cooker Mixed Bean Casserole
+- Slow-Cooker Mixed Bean Casserole

 - 5 Chicken Dump Recipes